dromara/disjob/README.en.md

 - Supervisor sends tasks to Workers in the way of task distribution.
 The currently supported task distribution methods are: Redis, Http
 - Support task grouping (job-group), the task will be distributed to the specified group of Workers for execution
 - Custom split tasks, override [JobHandler#split](disjob-core/src/main/java/cn/ponfee/disjob/core/handle/JobSplitter.java) to split a job to many tasks
-- Provides automatic saving (checkpoint) of task execution snapshots, so that execution information is not lost, and tasks interrupted due to abnormalities can be continued to execute
+- Provides automatic saving (savepoint) of task execution snapshots, so that execution information is not lost, and tasks interrupted due to abnormalities can be continued to execute
 - Provides the ability to control tasks during execution, and can suspend/cancel the tasks in progress at any time, and can also resume the execution of suspended tasks
 - Provides the ability to execute tasks dependently.
 After multiple tasks build dependency relationship, the tasks will be executed sequentially according to the established dependency order
 - Supported DAG workflow task，set jobHandler to a dag expression, e.g. A->B,C,(D->E)->D,F->G